brickly26/budget-tracker/README.md

 ## Video

-This video shows the a user updating their previous workout, and also creating a completly new workout with its own exercises.
-It also shows the dashboard with a visual representation fo the data.
+This video shows the a the cached files and data.
+It shows the apps ability to run even when the user has no internet connection.
+It also shows the data being stored in IndexedDB when the user is offline, and shows that data being removed when the user comes back online.
 ![Video showing functionality](./video/mock.gif)